decred/dcrdocs/docs/mining/overview.md

 ##### <img class="dcr-icon" src="/img/dcr-icons/Solo.svg" /> Solo Mining

-:fontawesome-solid-exclamation-triangle: **Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of up to 10,000Gh/s.
-Solo mining is generally only done by advanced individuals or organized groups with a large cluster of GPUs so it is not addressed here.
+:fontawesome-solid-exclamation-triangle: **Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of up to 422Ph/s.
-#### Solo Mining

-Solo mining is not recommended and is not covered by this documentation!
-The Decred network regularly sees a network hash rate of up to 422Ph/s.
 Solo mining is generally only done by advanced individuals or organized groups with a large cluster of GPUs so it is not addressed here.

 #### Pool Mining